Summary:

 The chart below includes all services under local control.

-The chart shows daily punctuality data for Bee Network services between 4th and 10th January 2026.
-It also shows punctuality data for Bee Network services 12 months previously.
+The chart shows daily punctuality data for T1, T2 and T3 Bee Network services between 4th & 10th January 2026.
+It also shows punctuality data for the same services that are now part of the Bee Network, 12 months previously.

 The daily punctuality data shows that Bee Network services were on time more often than compared with the same period as last year, over the period 4th and 10th January 2026.